International Debt Collection Agency: What Creditors Should Expect

 Claims under $1,500.
 Agency minimums and local-counsel floors typically erase economics on small sums.

 Substantively disputed claims.
 Genuine contract disputes require arbitration or litigation on the merits, not collections workflow.
-Placing disputed claims with a collections agency wastes time.

 Original analysis: the single-point-of-contact premium